Subsidized vs. unsubsidized loans

 Subsidized: To qualify for a subsidized loan, you must be an undergraduate student who can demonstrate financial need based on the information you submit through the Free Application for Federal Student Aid (“FAFSA”).

-Unsubsidized: Unsubsidized loans are available to both undergraduate and graduate students, and there is no requirement to demonstrate financial need.
+Unsubsidized: Unsubsidized loans are available to both undergraduate and graduate students, and there’s no requirement to demonstrate financial need.

 Subsidized: The U.S. Department of Education pays the interest for subsidized loans as long as the student is enrolled in school at least half-time.
-They will also pay the interest during your grace period—defined as the first six months after leaving school—and any period of deferment.
-This means that the amount of the loan will not grow once the student graduates, since the government has been paying the interest.
+It will also pay the interest during your grace period—defined as the first six months after leaving school—and any deferment period.
+This means the loan amount won’t grow while the student is in school because the government has been paying the interest.

-Unsubsidized: Whether you’re an undergraduate or a graduate student, you’re responsible for paying all of the interest during the entire life of your unsubsidized loan.
+Unsubsidized: With an unsubsidized loan, what you owe on your student loan increases while you’re in school because interest is accruing.
+Whether you’re an undergraduate or a graduate student, you’re responsible for paying all the interest during the entire life of your unsubsidized loan.

 When it comes to interest rates, fees and the “maximum eligibility period”—the amount of time you’re able to take out loans—subsidized and unsubsidized loans are virtually the same.